AndrewNguyen-05/AndrewNguyen-05/README.md

 <br>

 - 🔭 I am currently pursuing a Bachelor's degree in <b>Software Engineering</b> at the <a href="https://uit.edu.vn">University of Information Technology.</a>
-- 👨‍💻 I'm deeply passionate about developing full applications and websites.
+- 👨‍💻 I'm deeply passionate about developing fullstack websites and applications.
 - 🍵 I love working with Java.
 - 📧 How to reach me: <a href="mailto:anhnguyen.05@gmail.com">anhnguyen.05@gmail.com</a>
 <br>